maikytech/Business-Card/README.md

 # Business-Card
-Business Card Autolayout by code on Swift
+Autolayout by code on Swift